What is GO Virginia and what is the primary goal of the organization?

 Do you have specific regional projects in mind, like convention centers, entertainment venues, or sports arenas?

 We do not.
 Our objective is to promote collaboration on private-sector economic growth and job creation in each region.
-Working through the regional councils created by the Virginia Growth and Opportunity Act, and guided by their economic properties, plans and regional skills gap analyses, we believe state investments and policies can help leverage private, local, and other investment to grow key industry sectors, encourage localities to cooperate rather than compete for new business investment, eliminate wasteful duplication and free up more funds for priorities like education and training, help align those education and training programs with marketplace demand, leverage job-creating investments in research, develop needed infrastructure to support economic growth, and create more opportunities in other ways.
+Working through the regional councils created by the Virginia Growth and Opportunity Act, and guided by their economic priorities, plans, and regional skills gap analyses, we believe state investments and policies can help leverage private, local, and other investment to grow key industry sectors, encourage localities to cooperate rather than compete for new business investment, eliminate wasteful duplication and free up more funds for priorities like education and training, help align those education and training programs with marketplace demand, leverage job-creating investments in research, develop needed infrastructure to support economic growth, and create more opportunities in other ways.
 We believe specific strategies and projects to achieve these goals can and should come from the community and regional levels up, rather than from the state down.

 How does GO Virginia relate to the other major initiative of the Virginia Business Higher Education Council’s (VBHEC), known as “Grow By Degrees.”

-A: VBHEC’s “Grow By Degrees” campaign was launched in 2009, and it continues to highlight the vital connection between Virginia’s higher education system and the Commonwealth’s economic progress, including the need for 100,000 more college degrees by 2025 with a concentration in science, technology, engineering, mathematics, and healthcare.
+VBHEC’s “Grow By Degrees” campaign was launched in 2009, and it continues to highlight the vital connection between Virginia’s higher education system and the Commonwealth’s economic progress, including the need for 100,000 more college degrees by 2025 with a concentration in science, technology, engineering, mathematics, and healthcare.
 Important progress has been made toward that goal, including initial state reinvestment in our higher education system and a significant increase in degree output.
 It is important that this progress continue, and a growing economy will make that possible.
-Since its beginning six years ago, “Grow By Degrees” has advocated regional collaboration on economic development, with our colleges, universities, and community colleges playing an active role.
+Since its beginning eight years ago, “Grow By Degrees” has advocated regional collaboration on economic development, with our colleges, universities, and community colleges playing an active role.
 The need is even greater today as Virginia copes with steep reductions in federal spending and our economy’s growth rate falls behind the rate of growth in most other states.

 How can I find out more about GO Virginia or support the organization?